 The walls of the pen were woven of branches, in a rude and untidy style.
 Glyneth stealthily tested the tightness of the weave and decided that without too much effort she could open a hole large enough to permit her passage.
-She watched the goblin-eels for a moment, wondering what might its bonds, was also dragged to the opening and thrown in.
-Its cries reached a crescendo of roaring, then subsided into plaintive gurgling, dwindled and went silent.
+She watched the goblin-eels for a moment, wondering what might be the best time to attempt an escape.
+At the moment the group stood assembled around a pit in the stone, with an opening about four feet in diameter, from which exuded wisps of vapor, or steam.